FlyingKaenguru/log-aggregation-tools.docker-compose/README.md

 They allow fine-grained control over what to include and what to discard, as well as over the final metadata to append to the log line (see official [documentation][11]).

-In our promtail configuration [promtail-config.yaml](loki-promtail-example/promtail/config/promtail-config.yaml), the container logs are collected through the Docker socket and then filtered so that only Docker containers with the Docker labels "logging=promtail" are collected.
+In our promtail configuration [promtail-config.yaml](loki-promtail-example/promtail/config/promtail-config.yaml), the container logs are collected through the Docker socket and then filtered so that only Docker containers with the Docker labels `logging=promtail` are collected.
 Once the logs are collected, the existing meta labels are transformed using relabel_config.
 This gives us the container name as well as logstream and logging job.